sanskrit-lexicon/MD/deva_iast_comp/step1/readme.txt

 python readwriteA3.py ../data.txt readwriteA3.txt

-readwriteA4.py  5th python program, designed to read the lines of data.txt and write to another file the split lines and to transliterate the slp1 to iast (result of transliteration presents in the lines with label "slp-iast")
+readwriteA4.py  5th python program, designed to read the lines of data.txt and write to another file the split lines and to transliterate the slp1 to iast (result of transliteration presents in the lines with label "slp-iast").
   Usage:
 python readwriteA4.py ../data.txt readwriteA4.txt

+readwriteA4_copy.py  6th python program, designed to read the lines of data.txt and write to another file the split lines, to remove the accents from iast (lines with label "iastrev") and to transliterate the slp1 to iast.
+  Usage:
+python readwriteA4_copy.py ../data.txt readwriteA4_copy.txt

 readwriteA4_countabnormal.py  Minor variation calculates number of lines of form 'X:abnormal', and prints result to terminal.